digital-work-lab/open-source-collaboration-game/playbook-M1.md

 - Navigate to the [CoLRev project](https://github.com/CoLRev-Environment/colrev) and show the readme file (bottom of the page) to the class
 - Explain that the goal of the project provides a tool for the literature review process, covering the search, the selection of relevant papers, the retrieval of PDFs, and the synthesis.
-- State that the goal of the session is to create a documentation website for the project.
+- State that the **goal of the session is to create a documentation website for the CoLRev project**.
 - Usually, this would be done in the same repository, but in this case, we will create a new repository for the documentation.

 ## The repository